 The ground floor is essentially a transparent platform, which engages with the surroundings.
+Visually, nature is welcomed in.
 The space is ordered by a series of columns and defined by solid walls only where necessary.
-Large sliding and pivoting glass doors open to outside.
+Glass plays along, around and above the solid elements while large sliding and pivoting glass doors open up to outside.

 The basement level is conceived as a watery grotto.
 The sandstone is carved away to create space.
-This connects in an intimate way the house to the very essence of Sydney – its sandstone base.
-Water occurs at various levels – a pool, a shallow reflecting pool with a bridge and an outside bath.
+Rather than remove the material or cover it up as is often done, in places it is left to invade the space.
+This connects in an intimate way the house to the very essence of Sydney - its sandstone base.
+Water occurs at various levels - a pool, a shallow reflecting pool with a bridge and an outside bath.
 At times strong shafts of light penetrate the spaces, as through rock fissures in a cave.
 At other times when light levels are low strong colours help to create warmth and atmosphere.

 The bedroom level, conceptually a protective cocoon, is a long linear box.
-It provides comfort and privacy with glimpses out through a variety of openings.
+It provides comfort and privacy with glimpses out through a variety of openings, with the option of one or two layers of curtains.
+The first is opaque, the second a translucent veil.
 The surface of the box is enlivened with series of curvilinear light scoops.
 These allow light in and offer selective views out, such as a view of the sky when lying in the bath.